This is a group for those who are interested in Real Ale and the modern variants. The group was started by the late Stan Owen a few years ago.

 Format - casual chat with like-minded men and women from U3A.

-Sue will be leading a group to go together after the Thursday meeting, via District line from Ealing Broadway to Turnham Green, or meet at the Tabard from 12.45.
+Patricia and Sue will be leading a group to go after the Thursday meeting.
+Walk to the Wheatsheaf with us or meet there from 12.30.

 - The Brook, Brentford (ex Royal Oak, total refurbishment, free house)